 - Telephone service

 If your matter is not urgent, you could consider waiting until the coronavirus epidemic is over.
-You can get your application pending in Enter Finland or by submitting a paper application by email or by post.

 If you have booked an appointment at a service point, you can handle your matter as usual.